Alex3k/lgtm_hrdr/README.md

 5. ** Note: The Grafana Agent won't ship data until you've configured the Enterprise Metrics Plugin (see below) **

 ## Step 4) Deploy the GE Global Load Balance
-1. To make it easier to destroy regions, I have seperated this out into it's own Terraform project.
+1. To make it easier to destroy regions, I have separated this out into it's own Terraform project.
 2. Go int the ge_lb folder
 3. Update the vars.tfvars file to have relevant variables for you.
 Make sure you read the instructions at the top.
 4. `terraform init`